 Following this Clarification Period, the opening lead is faced, the play period begins irrevocably, and dummy's hand is spread (but see Law 54A for a faced opening lead out of turn).
-After it is too late to have previous calls restated (see B), declarer or either defender, at his own11 turn to play, is entitled to be informed as to what the contract is and whether, but not by whom, it was doubled or redoubled.
+After it is too late to have previous calls restated (see B), declarer or either defender is entitled to be informed as to what the contract is and whether, but not by whom, it was doubled or redoubled at their turn to play.